ozwillo/ozwillo-portal/README.md

 ## Renew Refresh_Token to DC http access

- * Use the js client app to generate a refresh_token that must be insert in file application.yml (portal the credentials are also included inside, DC credentials are in DC project/puppet repertory) : https://github.com/ozwillo/ozwillo-node-client
+ * Use the js client app to generate a refresh_token that must be set in file application.yml (Portal and DC credentials can be found in **DC project/puppet** protected repertory) : https://github.com/ozwillo/ozwillo-node-client
  * With the obtained new code, reset it in the application.yml file and restart the Portal app